The total number of app downloads in 2018 was 205.4 billion according to Statista. That’s projected to reach 258.2 billion by 2022.

-Zoho Vault is a subsidiary of an Indian company (Zoho Corporation) that helps you keep your passwords and other private data safe from piracy.
+Zoho Vault is a subsidiary Zoho Corporation that keeps your passwords and other private data safe from piracy.

 Zoho Vault Pros

-Plus it provides a ‘single sign-on’ for all these cloud apps.
-That means, you can directly launch these apps from your Zoho vault with a single click.
+For paid subscribers, it provides ‘single sign-on’ for all these cloud apps, allowing you to directly launch these apps from your Zoho vault with a single click.

-#2 User-friendly dashboard: When you login to your Zoho Vault, a video demo under the ‘Dashboard’ tab shows you how to find and use the basic features of the tool.
+Zoho Vault provides a video demo under the ‘Dashboard’ to show you how to find and use the basic features of the tool.

 Zoho Vault Cons

 Zoho does offer a two-step authentication to its users, unlike its competitors, it doesn’t offer any multifactor authentication which is more secure than the former one.